jordanjanszen/interactivecalendar/README.md

 ## Features

-- **User Authentication**: Users can sign up for an account and log in securely to access their personalized fitness dashboard.
+- **User Authentication**: Users can sign up for an account and log in securely to access their personalized calendar.

 - **Activity Tracking**: Users can log their daily activities, including workouts, by providing details such as activity type, duration, distance, and calories burned.